Open Nav

 But it also lessens the heavy TD reliance that you find in non-PPR setups.

-Your specific draft strategy will depend on the specifics of your draft.
+Your specific draft strategy will depend on the particulars of your draft.

 That’s why we start this process with the industry’s best fantasy draft cheat sheet: the Draft War Room.